-A common mistake of Australian expats when they first consider moving to Bali is that they are exempt from taxes in Indonesia, and confused about the deadline.
+A common mistake of Australians in Bali when they first consider moving to the island is that they are exempt from taxes in Indonesia, and confused about the deadline.

-Cekindo has come up with this simple guide to help you understand your tax requirements, and things all Australian expats should keep in mind when living in Bali.
+Cekindo has come up with this simple guide to help you understand your tax requirements, and things all Australians should keep in mind when living in Bali.